 - at a sufficient distance from the difficulty (each dog has his own safety distance),

 - ends on a positive note,

-- respects the evolution of our dog.
+- respects the development of our dog.

 - To walk slowly = To allow our dogs to use all their senses;

-- To vary the enjoyment;
+- Let’s vary the fun activities;

-- Learning to cope safety the difficulties;
+- Learning to cope safely with difficulties;

 - Walking or watching the world go by.